In addition to completing an application, students must supply the following items for admission:

 Regular Degree Admission is granted to the student who wishes to pursue a master’s degree and who has a bachelor’s degree from an accredited institution with a minimum undergraduate grade-point average of 3.0 (A=4.0).
 For regular admission, a student must meet all of the admission requirements of the Office of Graduate Education, as well as any additional requirements for the program of their choice.

-Conditional Admission may be authorized, based upon a recommendation from the department or by the Assistant Provost of Graduate Education and Research, for students who do not meet the requirements of regular admission.
+Conditional Admission may be authorized, based upon a recommendation from the department or by the Director of Graduate Education and Research, for students who do not meet the requirements of regular admission.
 Conditional admission can be granted to students in their final semester or session of enrollment in an undergraduate program if the academic record is satisfactory, based on the final transcript sent by the student.
 The conditions for regular admission are recorded on the letter of admission that is sent to the applicant.
 Students who fail to meet the conditions of their admission by the completion of 12 semester hours of graduate credit are denied further registration.
-The determining factors for the conditions of admission are the responsibility of the assigned adviser with the endorsement of the appropriate department head and the Assistant Provost of Graduate Education and Research.
+The determining factors for the conditions of admission are the responsibility of the assigned adviser with the endorsement of the appropriate department head and the Director of Graduate Education and Research.
 Students will not be granted regular admission status until all the requirements and conditions for regular admission have been met.

 Non-Degree Admission is granted to students who do not wish to obtain a graduate degree, but have an interest in work beyond the baccalaureate degree, or who graduated from a non-accredited undergraduate program.
 Included in this category are those students selecting special workshops or those who wish to pursue additional study for educational benefits.
-Students who are non-degree can later elect to change to a degree seeking program by petitioning for regular admission with a Request for Change of Curriculum form, available on-line.
-All admission requirements of the department and the Office of Graduate Education must also be met.
+Students who are non-degree can later elect to change to a degree seeking program by submitting an application to that program.

 Guest Student.
 A student enrolled in another accredited graduate school in Michigan may register for a limited number of graduate credits at Northern Michigan University under the Guest Student status.
 The Michigan Intercollegiate Graduate Studies (MIGS) Program is a cooperative program established by a group of Michigan Universities to provide an opportunity for "guest" graduate students to participate in unique educational opportunities throughout the state without changing their status of enrollment at their present university.
-For more information on this program see the Michigan Intercollegiate Graduate Studies (MIGS) Program section.
+For more information on this program see the Michigan Intercollegiate Graduate Studies (MIGS) application.